-I am an Assistant Professor at UCLA in the Chemistry and Biochemistry Department.
+I am an Associate Professor at UCLA in the Chemistry and Biochemistry Department.
 I was previously a member of the Advanced Technology Team in the Synthetic Biology Platform at the Wyss Institute.
 I was a postdoc in George Church's lab in the Department of Genetics at Harvard Medical School and the Wyss Institute from 2009-2011.
 From 2007-2009, I was the first employee of a biofuel startup called Joule Unlimited.
 I got my ScD in Biological Engineering at MIT in Drew Endy's lab and worked on understanding the development of a simple virus (T7) that infects E. coli.

 Jess Davis - Graduate Student

 I am a graduate student in the BMSB graduate program with a B.S. in Biochemistry from University of California Santa Barbara.
 I previously characterized cooperative binding specificity of D. melanogaster Hox transcription factors in the Reich Lab.
 I joined the Kosuri Lab in 2015 where I have largely focused on characterizing how transcription factor binding site (TFBS) architecture determines gene expression in human promoters.

 Kimberly Insigne - Graduate Student